How to Build Trust With Your Online Audience

 How can you truly connect with your readers in the midst of so much competition?

-And a whole heck of a lot of amazing info is offered online now for free.
+And a whole heck of a lot of amazing info AND OVER $7,000 WORTH OF INFORMATION is offered online now in THE HIVE.

 Nonetheless, people (your audience) still want and need to be heard.
 They seek you out with a specific problem to be resolved.